-When venting cannot exit through the wall at a height greater than or equal to 12" (30.5 cm) from the ground or from the anticipated snow level, then the installation must be modified as shown below (see Figure 5).
-Refer to Table 3 for maximum venting lengths using 2" (5.1 cm) vent pipe or Table 4 for maximum lengths using 3" (7.6 cm) vent pipe.
+When venting cannot exit through the wall at a height greater than or equal to 12 inches (30.5 cm) above the ground, or anticipated snow level, the installation must be modified as shown below (see Figure 5).
+Refer to Table 3 for maximum venting lengths using 3 inch (7.6 cm) vent pipe or Table 4 for maximum lengths using 4 inch (10.2 cm) vent pipe.